 Can You Make Beer Out Of Sugarcane?

 Beer can be made from sugarcane.
-While fermenting the sugarcane juice, instead of letting the air (CO2) out you can retain it in the container.
+While fermenting the sugarcane juice, instead of letting the CO2 air out, you can retain it in the container.
 In 1-2 days depending on local weather, the sugarcane will be carbonated and become beer.

-To Make Sugarcane Beer:
+To Make Sugarcane Beer

-So from Step 3 of our fermentation process above, if you'd like to make sugarcane beer, let the jar ferment with lid closed for about a day.
+So from Step 3 of our fermentation process above, if you'd like to make sugarcane beer, let the jar ferment with the lid closed for about a day.
 Observe the sugarcane juice as it transforms into beer.

-When you open the lid a day after (depending on your local weather), you will hear a "ZZzzz" sound.
+When you open the lid a day after (depending on your local weather), you will hear a "ZZzzz" fizz sound.
 Coming near, you'll smell the hint of beer.
 Lots of bubbles will come on top.
 Now at this point, you can have a taste of the liquid.
 If you like how it tastes, pour the beer out chill it and enjoy.

 The sugarcane beer I made (mostly by accident) here has a golden color.
 If you let it sit in the fridge, the residue or lees will gradually sink down, leaving a clearer beer color on top.
 You could filter the lees out for a clearer beer.

 The taste of my batch is a bit bitter, possibly because I put a bit more yeast in it.
 It has very sharp notes, making a drinker go "Kheeehh" (with a bit of a monkey face) after tasting it (thanks my 4 involuntary test drinkers).